 Phase I: Planning Grants

-The PCAP will include ways to reduce GHG emissions that could be put into effect quickly.
-The PCAP will also include GHG reductions that are a priority for Pennsylvania communities and businesses, focusing on strategies for the industrial sector.
+The PCAP includes ways to reduce GHG emissions that could be put into effect quickly.
+The PCAP also includes GHG reductions that are a priority for Pennsylvania communities and businesses, focusing on strategies for the industrial sector.

 The CCAP will build on the PCAP to include a broad list of GHG reduction strategies that could be used in Pennsylvania and include analyses that will help assess the benefits and impacts of these strategies.